ShadowEagle56/Solving-Problems-with-Java-using-IntelliJ-IDEA/README.md

-# Solving Problems with Java
+# Solving Problems with Java using IntelliJ IDEA

 ## Part 1: Finding a Gene: Using the Simplified Algorithm